top of page

 The noun 'retinue' has its etymological origins in Old French.
 It is derived from the Old French word 'retinue,' which meant 'those who follow,' and it is closely related to the verb 'retenir,' meaning 'to retain' or 'to keep.'
 In medieval France, 'retinue' referred to the group of people who accompanied or followed a person of importance, such as a noble, a monarch, or a knight.
 These followers provided various forms of support and service, ranging from attending to their needs during travel to assisting in their duties and tasks.
 Over time, the term 'retinue' entered the English language with a similar meaning.
 Today, it describes a group of individuals who accompany or follow an important or powerful person, often providing support, assistance, or protection.
 The etymology of 'retinue' underscores its historical association with the idea of a group retained or kept by a notable individual, highlighting the role of these followers in the service of their leader.

-Quiz: Find the meaning of retinue
+Quiz: Find the meaning of the noun retinue:

 Try Again!